-The development of new high-speed broadband infrastructure to serve the Neighbourhood Development Plan area will be supported:
+The development of new high-speed broadband infrastructure to serve the Neighbourhood Development Plan area will be supported where it is sympathetically designed and suitably camouflaged.

-- a.
-Where it is sympathetically designed and suitably camouflaged; - b.
-All new residential and commercial development will be required to facilitate the infrastructure to support high speed broadband.
+All new residential and commercial development will be required to facilitate the provision of infrastructure to support high speed broadband.